 - In addition to getting collagen from bone broth, you can also up your intake with help from supplements such as Multi Collagen powder and capsules.

 Dr. Josh Axe, DC, DNM, CNS, is a doctor of chiropractic, doctor of natural medicine, clinical nutritionist and author with a passion to help people get well using food and nutrition.
 He operates the leading natural health website DrAxe.com and is co-founder of Ancient Nutrition, a health supplement company.
-He’s also author of the books Eat Dirt, Essential Oils: Ancient Medicine, Keto Diet and Collagen Diet.
+He’s also author of the books Eat Dirt, Essential Oils: Ancient Medicine, Keto Diet, Collagen Diet and Ancient Remedies.